-At Growthink, our mission is "to serve the world's entrepreneurs."
-When I share this with folks, they often come back to me with "Who are these entrepreneurs that are your mission to serve?"
+At my company Growthink, our mission is "to help entrepreneurs succeed worldwide.”
+When I share this with folks, they often come back to me with "Who are these entrepreneurs that you help succeed?"
 Touché.

 So who is and who isn't an entrepreneur?

 I like Professor Arthur O'Sullivan's definition, from "Economics: Principles in Action" the best:

 "An entrepreneur is a person who has possession of a new enterprise, venture or idea, and assumes significant accountability for the inherent risks and the outcome.
 He or she is an ambitious leader who combines land, labor, and capital to often create and market new goods or services."

 Building on this, let's list out individuals that obviously fit this description.